 SAFE IF PRESCRIBED

 Nausifar MPS Suspension is probably safe to use in patients with liver disease.
-Limited data available suggests that dose adjustment of Nausifar MPS Suspension may not be needed in these patients.
-Please consult your doctor.
+Limited data suggest dose adjustment may not be needed.

 What if you forget to take Nausifar MPS Suspension?